 If your claim proceeds to a Final Hearing, then its likely duration depends on the facts of the case, how complex the issues are and how long the hearing will last and/or when it can be listed by the Employment Tribunal.
+So Tribunal availability can impact on how long it may take to obtain a hearing.
 Any adjournments can cause delay.
 A simple unfair dismissal claim with a time estimate of a day could take around six to nine months to complete.
 In contrast, a complex unfair dismissal involving a three or more days hearing could take 15 months or longer to conclude.

 BHP Law have in place financial arrangements with various introducers for most areas of work whereby we pay to the introducer a “referral fee”.
 The referral fee is included in the fees quoted to you (it is not an additional fee payable by you).
 If the work we carry out on your behalf is introduced to us by one of the referrers we have a financial arrangement with, you will be informed both by the introducer and also by ourselves when we send our terms of business to you after receiving your instructions to act for you.
 The referral fees for the arrangements we currently have in place with introducers are either a fixed amount ranging from £45 to £200 or a percentage of our costs which is 15%.